aspose-slides/Aspose.Slides-API-References/english/php-java/rotation3d/getheightpercents/_index.md

 ---
 title: getHeightPercents
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 20
 url: /php-java/rotation3d/getheightpercents/
 ---

 ## getHeightPercents()  method

  Specifies the height of a 3-D chart as a percentage of the chart width (between 5 and 500 percent).
  Read/write  int.